 e.
 You agree that you are responsible for all bookings made using the Code and shall indemnify us in respect of any misuse of the Code resulting in any loss or damage sustained by, or Claims against us.

 f.
 In addition to any other rights we may have at law, we may suspend your Virgin Australia Code access to the agreed booking channels immediately in the event of a breach of this Agreement by you (including Payment Default).

 - Base Commission rules

 a.
-This Agreement provides the basis of calculating any Base Commission and the relevant currency for the payment of any Base Commission.
+This Agreement provides the basis of calculating any Base Commission (if applicable) and the relevant currency for the payment of any Base Commission (if applicable).
 Any currency conversions will be calculated using the Conversion Rate.

 b.
 You will not earn Base Commission on your sale of: